dbush/GettingAndCleaningData-CourseProject/README.md

 ````
 Two files should be generated in the current directory as specified by the `setcwd(...)` directory:

-* tidy.txt - This should contain the a tidied version of the data.
+* tidy.txt - This should contain the tidied version of the data (step 1 of the instructions).
-* averages.txt - This should contain an independent tidy data set with the average of each variable for each activity and each subject.
+* averages.txt - This should contain an independent tidy data set with the average of each variable for each activity and each subject (step 5 of the instructions).